study-camp/study-camp.github.io/_posts/firebase/2017-01-31-firebase-camp.md

 share: true
 ---

-Looking to learn about Firebase?
-You've come to the right place.

-I'll update this page with links to an upcoming series of articles on Firebase, that will take you from basic understanding, to developing and deploying a full-stack app.

 > Interested in joining a Firebase Study Camp in the Greater Albany area?
 Sign up here: [Firebase Camp 2017](http://bit.ly/firebase-camp-2017)

 ## Introductory Firebase

+Looking to learn about Firebase?
+You've come to the right place.

+**Objective**: Get a basic understanding of what Firebase is, and learn how to develop and deploy a real-time reactive application for modern users, on web and mobile platforms.

+**Plan** This is the proposed agenda for a multi-week study camp on Firebase.
+My hope is to build the materials for these topics over the next few weeks, so check back for updated links on each segment.

 #### Setup